arc-h2o/Expense-Tracker/README.md

 **Note**: This project is for educational purposes and may not include advanced error handling or production-level features.
 Use it as a starting point for learning and building more sophisticated applications.

-For questions or support, please [open an issue](https://github.com/arc-h2o/expense-tracker/issues).
+For bug report or feature request, please [open an issue](https://github.com/arc-h2o/OOP-Project-1/issues).